-• AI agents do not question their inputs.
-Every data quality problem - personal emails, TPS-registered numbers, stale records, missing consent flags - gets executed at scale instead of caught by a human.
+- AI agents do not question their inputs.
+Every data quality problem - unresolved subscriber type, TPS-registered numbers, stale records, missing consent flags - gets executed at scale instead of caught by a human.

 When a human SDR works a messy list, they compensate.
 They skip rows that look wrong.
 They hesitate before calling a personal mobile.
 They notice when a company name looks like a duplicate.
 They make dozens of small judgment calls that never get logged but quietly prevent mistakes.